-Fifty-two diagnosed patients with SSCD participated in this survey-based study.
-Since SSCD is a rare syndrome, the data collection process for this study was conducted on the Facebook (Meta Platforms, Inc. Menlo Park, California, United States.)platform, where various support groups exist, comprising SSCD patients from multiple countries.
-In order to be eligible for participation, patients had to be above 18 years of age, possess an official diagnosis of SSCD from an otolaryngologist, and have a sufficient command of the English language to comprehend and complete the questionnaires.
-The diagnostic criteria were derived from patients' answers to the question "Do you have an official diagnosis of SSCD?".
-However, all patients mentioned that they underwent various audiological, vestibular, and radiological assessments.
+Fifty-two patients diagnosed with SSCD participated in this survey-based study.
+Because SSCD is a rare syndrome, the data collection process for this study was conducted on Facebook (Meta Platforms, Inc. Menlo Park, California, United States.)platform, where various support groups exist, comprising patients with SSCD from multiple countries.
+To be eligible for participation, patients had to be >18 years of age, possess an official diagnosis of SSCD from an otolaryngologist, and have a sufficient command of the English language to comprehend and complete the questionnaires.
+The diagnostic criteria were based on the patients' answers to the question "Do you have an official diagnosis of SSCD?".
+However, all patients mentioned that they had undergone various audiological, vestibular, and radiological assessments.